9 Different Types of Hawks in Arkansas

 5. Red-shouldered Hawk

-These types of hawks in Arkansas are distinguished by their red shoulder patches and reddish-brown coloring on their wings and tails.
+These hawks in Arkansas are distinguished by their red shoulder patches and reddish-brown coloring on their wings and tails.
 Their long tails and broad wings help them soar through the air, making them skilled fliers.
 They range in size from 16 to 24 inches long and have a wingspan between 30 and 40 inches.

 Red-shouldered Hawks are most commonly found in forests, as they nest in tree cavities and use the trees as perches while they hunt.
-They mostly eat small mammals, such as voles, mice, and squirrels, but will also feed on reptiles, amphibians, insects, and other birds.
+They mostly eat small mammals, such as voles, mice, and squirrels, but they also feed on reptiles, amphibians, insects, and other birds.

 These types of hawks in Arkansas are monogamous and mate for life.
-The female typically lays 2-4 eggs at a time, which hatch in about 4 weeks.
+The female typically lays 2-4 eggs at a time, which hatch in about four weeks.
 The Red-shouldered Hawk is endangered in Arkansas due to habitat loss, human disturbance, and competition from larger species such as Red-tailed and Cooper’s Hawks.

 However, many organizations are dedicated to protecting and conserving these birds and their habitats.
 If you live in Arkansas, you may be able to help by planting native vegetation in your yard or volunteering with local conservation groups.